boots-edu/textbook/source/text/3-dataclass/intro.md

 -   Rectangles can be defined by 2 points (opposite corners)
 -   Polygons can be defined by an arbitrary list of points (The vertices)
 -   Each of these objects may have a color associated with it.
 (Color itself might contain components for Red, Green, and Blue as numbers.

+By combining two numbers to represent the x and y coordinates of a ```Point``` object, we can reference a point and get its position.

 ## Summary